1. Timelines

 The crisis demanded immediate divine intervention.
 Helios and the Pantheon of Primus descended upon the Prime Plane, leading the Host of Helion in battle against the Revenant Titan.
 But even the gods themselves struggled against the Eyes of Stars, suffering great losses in the process.

 Yet it was too late.
-The city was pulled into the The Shadowfell, lost forever, and Valekith was consumed by his own dark magic.
+The city was pulled into the The Netherveil, lost forever, and Valekith was consumed by his own dark magic.
 But his soul did not die—instead, it split, creating two cursed beings:

 • Valekith, now a a severed shadow lingering in the Shadowfell, plotting his return.